-The field of digital marketing has enjoyed enormous growth in recent years, with job opportunities available in an expanding range of channels
+The field has enjoyed enormous growth in recent years, with digital marketing career options available in an expanding range of online channels

-Traditional marketing budgets are being reallocated to digital channels.
-This shift in focus, as we've entered the digital age, has created a skills shortage in the UK - meaning that there are countless job possibilities for newly qualified professionals.
+With traditional marketing budgets being reallocated to digital channels, a shift in focus as we've entered the digital age has created a skills shortage in the UK.
+This means there are countless job possibilities for newly-qualified professionals.

 'The growth of interactive websites, mobile phones and social media has resulted in an understanding and knowledge gap for many businesses,' explains Andrew Morton, associate lecturer in marketing at Plymouth University.

 New graduate-level careers are frequently appearing in marketing departments and agencies across the country.
 Specialist roles are now common in areas including:

 - pay-per-click (PPC)

 - search engine optimisation (SEO)

 - web design and development.

 Wayne Barker, director of online marketing at Boom Online Marketing, says that this depth means many graduates initially experiment with several areas before developing expertise in one discipline.